Thomas Dent Mütter: Early life and education

 Thomas Dent Mütter was born on March 9, 1811, in Richmond, Virginia.
 He was the first child to John and Lucinda Mütter.
 His father was a first-generation Scottish immigrant.
 He ran a business as a factor and commission agent.
 Lucinda Mütter was connected to some of the most prestigious families in the South of the USA.
 She married Mütter at the age of fifteen and together they had two children, Thomas in 1811 and James in 1813.
 James died of illness in 1814 and Lucinda shortly after.
 John's business and health declined and he eventually left for Europe, leaving Thomas with his maternal grandmother, Frances Gillies.
 However, John died during the journey, and Frances died from gout some months later, leaving Thomas alone at age seven.

-Patrick Gibson, John Mütter's business partner, convinced Robert Wormeley Carter to take Thomas on as his ward.
+Patrick Gibson, John Mütter's business partner, convinced Robert W. Carter to take Thomas on as his ward.
 Carter selected for him the Llangollen School in Spotsylvania County, a grammar school that prepared boys to attend college.
 In 1826, he left to attend college at Virginia's Hampden-Sydney College.
 Mütter was written up for being distinguished in scholarship, industry, and behavior.
 However, during his early studies in college, he began to have attacks of intermittent fever and also developed biliary colic, a chronic condition.
 This diagnosis led Mütter to decide to study medicine, graduating nearly a decade later.